 Insurance Coverage For Emergency Evacuations

 Many homeowners or renter’s insurance policies include certain coverage if you are unable to stay in your home due to an evacuation area as determined by local area authorities.
-While we are still a few days out from the storm, it might be a good idea to read your policy and/or contact your insurance company and see if you have this coverage.
+Obviously, if you’re in current danger, you just need to go.
+Otherwise, it might be a good idea to read your policy and/or contact your insurance company and see if you have this coverage.

 Please be aware that this may count as a claim against your policy, and may affect your renewals and rates in the future.
 I know of folks who have used this benefit and regretted it when their rates jumped in the future.